-11. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
+12. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
+Are there different tests that apply to particular sectors?

 Different to the EUMR which uses the SIEC-Test (Significant Impediment of Effective Competition Test), Austrian merger control still employs the dominance test.
 Hence, the authorities examine whether or not the notified transaction creates or strengthens a dominant position.